Nootm/KryptoBot/README.md

 > Disclaimer: I am not responsible for any of your losses using this program.
 This project is still in early stages, so do test it with [Bybit Testnet](https://testnet.bybit.com/en-US/) for at least a week before using it for production.

 ## Features:
 - Fully self-hosted.
+Auditable binaries produced by GitHub Actions.
 - Easy to set up with either an existing email account (webhook mode) or a public IP address (mailbox mode).
 - Don't rely on 3rd party services, only connections with Bybit and the specified SMTP server (if you use mailbox mode) would be made.
 - GUI mode and headless mode provided.
 - I don't have a Windows rig to test, so please run it on VPS or [a virtual machine with Linux](https://itsfoss.com/install-linux-in-virtualbox/) if you use Windows.
 It will also protect your strategy from potential malwares.
-However, if someone is willing to build and test it for Windows with GitHub Action, please open an issue and I will put the link here.
+However, if someone is willing to build and test it for Windows with GitHub Action, you can open an issue and I will put the link here.

 ## Tested on:
 - Alpine Linux 3.16.2, x86_64, headless